Simon Calder to answer your travel questions live

 Don’t worry if you can’t see your question – they will be hidden until Simon joins the conversation to answer them.

-Then join us live on this page from 4pm on Thursday as Simon tackles as many of your travel queries as he can within an hour.
+Then join us live on this page from 4pm as Simon tackles as many of your travel queries as he can within an hour.

 Register for free to continue reading